bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What does async and defer refer in script tag?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-**1. Async:**
+<h4>1.
+Async:</h4>

 Downloads the script file during HTML parsing and will pause the HTML parser to execute it when it has finished downloading.

-**Example:**
+<h4>Example:</h4>

 ```html
 <!--